ramkumarganesan12/uitest-datagrid/README.md

 - A modal is used instead of an alert box for better aesthetics.
 Modal accessibility can be further improved.
 - Core functionalities are well-tested with around 95% coverage.
 Additional tests for modal interactions can be added.
 - Accessibility for core funcitons is prioritized, with a 100% score in Lighthouse.
 Linting plugins were used to maximize coverage.
+- Virtusalization or Pagination can be considered for larger data sets.

 ## Running the Project